-MMLP Receives Buyout Offer from Martin Resource Management.
-On May 24, 2024, we announced that Martin Resource Management filed an amendment to its Schedule 13D (the "13D Amendment") with the SEC.
-The 13D Amendment disclosed that Martin Resource Management submitted a non-binding proposal to the Conflicts Committee, pursuant to which Martin Resource Management would acquire all of the outstanding Common Units of the Partnership not already owned by Martin Resource Management or its subsidiaries for a cash purchase price of \$3.05 per Common Unit.
+MMLP Receives Buyout Offer from Martin Resource Management, Merger Agreement.
+On May 24, 2024, we announced that Martin Resource Management Corporation filed an amendment to its Schedule 13D (the "13D Amendment") with the SEC.
+The 13D Amendment disclosed SEC disclosing that Martin Resource Management submitted Corporation made a non-binding proposal to the Conflicts Committee, Board, pursuant to which Martin Resource Management Corporation would acquire all of the outstanding Common Units common units of the Partnership not already owned by Martin Resource Management Corporation and its subsidiaries for a cash purchase price of \$3.05 per Common Unit.
 The other terms of such proposal are set forth in the 13D Amendment.

-The proposed transaction is subject to several contingencies, including the approval of the Conflicts Committee and the Board of Directors, the approval by the Partnership's unitholders, and the satisfaction of any conditions to the consummation of a transaction set forth in any definitive agreement concerning the transaction.
+The proposed transaction is subject On October 3, 2024, Martin Resource Management Corporation, Merger Sub, the Partnership, and MMGP, entered into a Merger Agreement pursuant to several contingencies, including which Merger Sub will merge with and into the approval Partnership, with the Partnership surviving as a wholly owned subsidiary of the Conflicts Committee and the Board of Directors, the approval by the Partnership's unitholders, and the satisfaction of any conditions Martin Resource Management Corporation.
+See Note 18 to the our unaudited condensed consolidated financial statements for additional information.

+consummation of a transaction set forth in any definitive agreement concerning the transaction.
 There can be no assurance that definitive documentation will be executed or that any transaction will materialize on the terms described above or at all.